 The Portfolio Strategy Group, LLC is the first firm on our list.
 The firm’s client base is mostly made of individuals with and without a high net worth, though some pooled investment vehicles, pension plans, charitable organizations and corporations have accounts as well.

 Portfolio Strategy Group specializes in financial planning, fee-only investment management for both individuals and pooled investment vehicles and consulting.

 Portfolio Strategy Group Background

 Portfolio Strategy Group was founded in 1990.
 It is a wholly-owned subsidiary of Focus Financial Partners, LLC.
-Among the firm’s six advisors, there is one certified financial planner (CFP), one chartered financial analyst (CFA) and one certified public accountant (CPA).
+Among the firm’s advisors, certifications include there certified financial planner (CFP) and chartered financial analyst (CFA).

 The firm charges a percentage of your AUM for its investment management fees, with the exact percentage at 0.75% for the first $10 million and a negotiable rate for any assets beyond that.
 If your portfolio is strictly comprised of fixed-income securities, the percentage is 0.50%.
 The firm doesn’t typically charge additional fees for financial planning or the formulation of an investment strategy.

 Portfolio Strategy Group typically allocates client assets into one of three primary portfolio types: bond portfolios, equity portfolios and equity income portfolios.
 When analyzing potential bond investments, the firm will rely mostly on fundamental analysis of bonds, examining general financial and economic factors to determine if a bond is undervalued.

 The firm will usually allocate assets to external managers for equity portfolios, and it will consider historical returns, investing style and management experience when deciding on managers.
 When analyzing equities for equity income portfolios, advisors will look at factors such as discounted cash flow, distributable cash flow, growth in corporate dividends and distributions and EBITDA, among other things.